-As content creators we always want to ensure that the message we’re trying to get across to our audience is understood.
-Added brownie points if our audience really enjoyed consuming our content!
+As content creators, we always want to ensure that the message we’re trying to get across to our audience is understood.
+Added brownie points if our audience really enjoys consuming our content!

 Deployed well an infographic can convey your message really effectively and enhance your audience’s experience.

 While we’re talking about repurposing blog posts specifically, this is all applicable to any type of written content.
 For example, I've seen many sales pages turn into infographics, and that can work really well.

 Not just that, you can easily take out the key points from a podcast episode or a video and turn that into an infographic as well.